 We also offer an affordable self pay option for patients who do not have health insurance, or have been told they are ineligible for NHS treatment.

 Frozen shoulder is also known as shoulder contracture and is a painful condition that affects shoulder movement.
 It is caused by the flexible tissue surrounding the shoulder joint becoming inflamed and thickened.
 Steroid injections may help but in severe cases surgery may be necessary to remove the inflamed tissue.

 Debridement is the surgical removal of damaged or infected tissue – skin or muscle – to help healthy tissue to heal.

 The rotator cuff is a group of muscles closely wrapped around the shoulder that may be damaged through trauma or general wear and tear, causing pain and weakness.
 During keyhole surgery, the tendon attaching the muscle to the bone is reattached.

 This surgical procedure is performed using keyhole surgery with an arthroscope attached to a video camera.
 It is used to repair damage caused to the shoulder through trauma, wear and tear or damage to the ligaments and tendons.

 Shoulder joint aspiration

 If a patient is experiencing pain in a shoulder joint, a needle may be inserted into the joint to remove any fluid build up, and/or to diagnose the problem.
 This is a quick procedure.

 This is performed under general anaesthetic and has been used for many years to treat frozen shoulder.
 The shoulder is moved through a range of motions to separate adhesions.
 Anti-inflammatory medication may also be injected into the shoulder.

-This is surgery on the shoulder that prevents the bones and tendons rubbing against each other when the arm is raised, causing inflammation, pain and reduced movement.
+This surgery on the shoulder prevents the bones and tendons in the shoulder rubbing against each other when the arm is raised, causing inflammation, pain and reduced movement.
 Inflamed tissue and bone spurs are removed to open up the joint again.